orfeotoolbox/OTB/Documentation/Cookbook/rst/Recipes.rst

 Recipes
 =======

-This chapter presents guidelines to perform various remote sensing and image processing tasks with either , or both.
-Its goal is not to be exhaustive, but rather to familiarise users with the OTB package functionality and demonstrate how the can be applied.
+This chapter presents guidelines to perform various remote sensing and/or image processing tasks.
+Its goal is not to be exhaustive, but rather to familiarise users with the OTB package functionality and demonstrate how they can be applied.

 .. toctree::
    :maxdepth: 6